jimmykaiser/covid-19-data/README.md

 # Coronavirus in the U.S.

-Updated with 4/3 data
+Updated with 5/3 data

 ## Counties with the most deaths

-This plot shows the number of reported Covid-19 deaths for the ten counties with the highest counts, excluding New York City and King County, WA.
-NYC has 2,700+ deaths, while King County has 220+.
+This plot shows the weekly number of reported Covid-19 deaths for the ten counties with the highest counts, excluding New York City.

 ![county_deaths](plots/county_deaths.png)

 ## States with the most deaths

-This plot shows the number of reported Covid-19 deaths for the ten states with the highest counts, excluding New York, which has 4,700+ deaths.
+This plot shows the weekly number of reported Covid-19 deaths for the ten states with the highest counts.

 ![state_deaths](plots/state_deaths.png)

-## Counties with the most cases
+## Reported cases by county

-This plot shows the number of reported Covid-19 cases for the ten counties with the highest counts, excluding New York City, which has 68,000+ cases.
+This plot shows the number of reported Covid-19 cases for the ten counties with the most deaths, excluding New York City.

 ![county_cases](plots/county_cases.png)

-## States with the most cases
+## Reported cases by state

-This plot shows the number of reported Covid-19 cases for the ten states with the highest counts, excluding New York, which has 130,000+ cases.
+This plot shows the number of reported Covid-19 cases for the ten states with the most deaths.

 ![state_cases](plots/state_cases.png)